Santo Antão North Regional Football Association

-The league are several that have a premier and a second division, six clubs participate in the premier and five clubs participate in the second division, a club with the most points promotes into the regional premier division the following season while the last placed club from the regional premier division relegates into the second division the following season.
+The league is several that have a premier and a second division, six clubs participate in the premier and five clubs participate in the second division, a club with the most points promotes into the regional premier division the following season while the last placed club from the regional premier division relegates into the second division the following season.

 History

 The association was unilaterally founded in 1997.
 Santo Antão was the first island league to feature a second division league, it was once known as the second level.
 It was founded in 2002 after the Santo Antão Island League was split into two.
 The north zone would have its seat in Ponta do Sol.

-The Second Division was formed in 2013 and consisted of only three clubs and three stages, the three stage system was abolished in 2015 and became two stage when it risen to four clubs with Santo Crucifixo competing for the first time and featured six matches, in the 2016/17 season.
+The Second Division was formed in 2013 and consisted of only three clubs and three stages, the three stage system was abolished in 2015 and became two stage when it has risen to four clubs with Santo Crucifixo competing for the first time and featured six matches, in the 2016/17 season.
 It is the only part of the island having the second and third tier competitions.

 Until 2015, all clubs played in both divisions, until 2016, Santo Crucífixo was the only club who participated in the Second Division.
 Since November 2016, Torreense is the only club which only participates in the Second Division.

 Organization

 The association also organizes and functions the regional championships, the Cup, the Super Cup and the Opening Tournament.
 The association has 11 registered clubs.
 The regional champion competes in the National Championships each season, once did in the cup (2007) competition who competed at the national level.
-The regional championships has two divisions.
+The regional championships have two divisions.